 Please find the contact details for more emergency support options on our website.

-The University’s Speak Up service can provide advice, support and referrals if you or someone you know is experiencing family violence.
+The University’s Safer Community service can provide advice, support and referrals if you or someone you know is experiencing family violence.

-Please note: Speak Up is not an emergency or critical response service, and reports, emails and voicemails are not reviewed outside of operating hours.
+Please note: Safer Community is not an emergency or critical response service, and reports, emails and voicemails are not reviewed outside of operating hours.

 Counselling for students